CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/idob/papers/idob_realization_input_output_examples.md

 # **idob_realization_input_output_examples.md**
-### *Ten Realistic IdOB Input/Output Examples with Actual YAML Field Structures*
+### *Ten Strict IdOB Input/Output Examples Using Only Valid Semantic Universe Fields*
-### *Identity Geometry, Continuity, Pressure, Residuals, Freeze, and Basin/Surface Evolution Across a Single Topic Cluster*
+### *Identity Geometry, Continuity, Pressure, Residuals, Freeze, Basin/Surface Evolution Across a Single Topic Cluster*

 ---

 # **1. Purpose of This Paper**

-This paper provides **ten realistic IdOB examples**, each showing:
+This paper provides **ten strict IdOB examples**, each showing:

-- the **actual TP metadata fields IdOB reads** (input YAML)
+- **TP.metadata input** (valid fields only)
-- the **actual TP metadata fields IdOB writes** (output YAML)
+- **IdOB output** (valid fields only)
-- a **short explanation** of what is happening
+- a **short explanation** of the identity behavior class

 All examples follow a **single conversation topic**:

 > **“What is the project’s purpose?”**

-This topic naturally evolves, corrects, drifts, bifurcates, converges, and stabilizes — ideal for demonstrating IdOB behavior.
+This topic naturally evolves through formation, refinement, correction, drift, conflict, bifurcation, stabilization, convergence, alignment, and closure.

 ---